nidhimurlidhar/Trafic/README.md

 atlas2/fiber_name3/fiber_name3.vtk
 ...
 ```
 You can train against multiple datasets, but you need to have a displacement field from one of these datasets to all the others.
 This dataset should be the one for which you have a landmarks file.
+To create the landmarks file, jump to the relevant section below

 For each dataset:
 * Transform the landmarks file with the displacement field to this particular dataset's space using polydatatransform (from NiralUser/niral_utilities):